Igor-Golovtsov/vue3-simple-infinity-scroll/README.md

 | `on-load-more` | Event is called when the lower part of the container has appeared in the visible area. |

+### Example:
+An example can be found in the dev folder.

 ### License
 MIT License